 Chemical Laboratory Technician Degree and Training Program Information

 The courses in an associate's degree program in chemical laboratory technology are typically divided up among four semesters.
 The first two cover general theories of chemistry and science, while the second two semesters include more laboratory and applied analysis classes.
-Some examples of course topics may include:
+In addition to general and organic chemistry, and chemistry instrumentation, course topics may include:

 - General physics